NativeScript/firebase/packages/firebase-auth/README.md

 ```

-#### GitHub
+#### Sign in with GitHub account

-Ensure that you have setup an OAuth App from your GitHub Developer Settings and that the "GitHub" sign-in provider is enabled on the Firebase Console with the Client ID and Secret are set, with the callback URL set in the GitHub app.
+Ensure that you have set up an OAuth App from your GitHub Developer Settings and that the "GitHub" sign-in provider is enabled on the Firebase Console with the Client ID and Secret, with the callback URL set in the GitHub app.

 A 3rd party library is required to both install the GitHub SDK and trigger the authentication flow.